 MFCN vs FSS

 Co-existence between BWA/Mobile Services and FSS has been studied in ECC Report 100 and ITU-R Report M.2109.
+These reports are summarized in Annex X, and conclusions are drawn below.

 Conclusion on FSS co-existence